Gaiden92/P13OC/doc/prerequisites.rst

 In order to use the application, you will need these prerequisites:

-:Python: It's the application programming langage
+:Python: 3.11
 :SQLite 3: For the database management
-:Sentry account: for the log of the application
+:A Sentry account: to log the application
-:Gitlab account: for the pipeline and versionning code
+:A Gitlab account: to setup the CI/CD pipeline and code versionning
-:DockerHub account: for the packaging
+:A DockerHub account: to package the application
-:Render account: for the deployement
+:A Render account: to deploy the application

 Reference `Prerequisites`_.